Questions to ask and things to look for when searching for a humane breeder

 At AHS, we always encourage adoption first, but we also know that families in search of specific traits may turn to breeders.
 The choice is yours, but make sure you're looking for signs the animals are treated well, researching breeder history, and asking all the right questions — starting with these five.

-If the answer is "yes," walk away immediately. - Can I visit the facilities where you breed and house your dogs?
+- Can I visit the facilities where you house your breeding dogs or cats?

 If the breeder cannot produce these, that's another reason to walk away.
-If the breeder has the records, but the puppies haven't been vaccinated or dewormed (and there are no plans to do so), look elsewhere!
+If the breeder has the records, but the puppies or kittens haven't been vaccinated or dewormed (and there are no plans to do so), look elsewhere! - Do you sell your puppies or kittens to pet stores, brokers, or wholesalers?

 What to expect of responsible breeders